MINUTES OF THE GENERAL MEMBERSHIP MEETING

 Details are provided upon request.

-Bruce Collier presented a budget for the fiscal year 2012.
-The budgeted receipts were $92,350 and the budgeted disbursements were $99,350.00 for a net decrease in cash of $6,700.
-Please note that these budget numbers include the proposed receipts and disbursements for both the 14th World Congress and the associated ASE summer school.
+Bruce Collier presented the report from 2012 for comparison purposes.
+He also presented a budget for the fiscal year 2014.
+The 2013 budgeted receipts were $78,900 and the budgeted disbursements were $55,270.00 for a net increase in cash of $23,630.00.
 Again details are available upon request.

 The motion was made and seconded that the treasurer’s report be accepted.
 The motion carried.

-Wilfred Dolfsma reported on behalf of the Editorial Team for the Review of Social Economy.
-He provided a seven page report reviewing the developments in 2011.
+Wilfred Dolfsma reported for the Review of Social Economy.
+He provided a seven page report reviewing the developments in 2013.
 A summary of some of the important features of this report are provided here.
 You may contact Elba Brown-Collier for a copy of the complete report.

 Regional Directors’ Reports: